Taking Stock of the Successes from Incremental Gains

 If “you are the average of the five people you spend the most time with”, a quote attributed to Jim Rohn the American entrepreneur, author and motivational speaker, shouldn’t you be taking stock of your situation?
 That’s not just personal but also professionally too.
 What if you work with people with a lack of ability and an absence of desire?
 Are they holding you back, limiting not just themselves but you and your own goals?

-When you work with great people who have the desire and the ability, they can lift you up, you can all thrive off each other.
-Work with those who really know what they’re talking about, the ones who can do, and if they have limitless ambitions, keep them even closer!
+When you work with great people who have both desire and ability, they can lift you up.
+You can all thrive off each other.
+Work with those who really know what they’re talking about.
+Work with people who can do, and if they have limitless ambitions, keep them even closer!

 I used to be modest, used to “hide my light under a bushel” but now I know my worth and I’m proud of how far I’ve come, totally self-taught, in my profession.
 You too should throw off your mental chains!